Frequently Asked Questions

 How can I order an Opsilon?

-Order via Online-Shop
+1) Order via online shop

-Click on the scale you want.
+4. Click on the style you want.
+Example: Blue

-Select "Add to cart".
+6. Select "Add to Cart".

-In the event of a return at the customer's request, a fee of 200,-€ will be retained for all handpans on order (not for buy-it-now).
+Attention We charge a deposit of 200€ in advance for special scales.
+This is non-refundable and compensates for the material costs incurred.
+In the event of a return at the customer's request, a fee of €200 will also be retained for all handpans made to order (not for immediate purchase).

 Order via E-Mail